 Embrace your new destination, but don't reject your roots.
 Travel offers every form of escape, but it will never let you get away from where you come from.

 Don't feel bad about enjoying some comforts of home in your new location – maybe that's eating a favorite food, cozying up with a beloved book, or blasting your guiltiest music pleasure.
+Staying at hostels will guarantee the opportunity for group events and trips.

 This knowledge can quickly shift your perspective on where you are and what your purpose is there.
 Ask locals about their opinion and experience within their country's current climate, too.
 They can give you up-to-the-minute insight that no book ever could.